helidon-io/helidon/docs/se/reactive-messaging.md

 ### Processor

 Processor is a typical reactive processor acting as a `Subscriber` to upstream and as a `Publisher` to downstream.
-In terms of reactive messaging, it is able to connect two [channels][channels] to one reactive stream.
+In terms of reactive messaging, it is able to connect two [channels](#channel) to one reactive stream.

 Example of processor usage: